l0rdg3x/fedorable/README.md

 <h1 align="center">
   Fedorable - a post install helper script for the GNOME desktop environment.
-(For my personal use)
+(For my personal use, NOT TESTED)
 </h1>
 <p align="center">
   <img width="300" height="300" src="logo.png">